 This is not to be confused with segmenting on the basis of customer journey stage, because segmenting based on user status is more granular.

 There could be users in different status segments at each stage of the customer journey.
 For example, you could have both a lead and a prospect in the consideration stage, or a VIP customer and first-time buyer in the retention stage.

 Segmenting based on user status enables personalized messaging, promotions, and onsite customer experience.
-It helps you target the right messaging and promotions to develop visitors into leads, and leads into first-time buyers.
+It helps you target the right messaging and types of promotions to develop visitors into leads, and leads into first-time buyers.